MPAS-Dev/compass/docs/developers_guide/quick_start.rst

 We only support one set of compilers for Mac and Linux, so there is no need to specify them.
 See :ref:`dev_other_machines` for more details.

+In addition, unknown machines require a config file to be specified when setting up the compass test environment.
+A config file can be specified using ``-f <filename>``.
+More information, including example config files, can be found in :ref:`config_files`.

 If you don't have `Miniconda3 <https://docs.conda.io/en/latest/miniconda.html>`_
 installed in ``<conda_path>``, it will be downloaded and installed for you in this location.
 If you already have it installed, that path will be used to add